AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-1.md

 ## Getting Set Up

+1. Download Google Chrome.
+We will use it the entire semester.
+Mozilla Firefox is also acceptable.
+Don't even think about Safari though.
+We will talk about why later in the semester.
 1. Download a free text editor.
 I recommend [VS Code](https://code.visualstudio.com/).
 1. Open the Terminal on your Mac

    - talk to me if you have a Windows PC instead; we will work through any Windows specific operations

-1. Create a Github Account (if you don't already have one) and create a new repository for this course
+1. Create a [Github Account](https://github.com/) (if you don't already have one) and create a new repository for this course.
 1. Install [Git version control](https://git-scm.com/downloads)
 1. Generate an SSH Key to add to your Github following [these instructions](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
-   ::: warning
+   ::: danger
-   Follow Directions Carefully
+   Follow Directions Carefully.
+Ask for help if needed.
    :::

-## Navigating the Terminal
+## Using the Terminal and Git

+If you wanted to, you could do just about anything you can image in the terminal without ever using an GUI.
+However, we're going to keep it simple.
+The below commands for the Terminal and for Git are likely all you will need in this course and in life.

+### Top Terminal Commands

 ```shell
 # Go Home